Azure/kubernetes-keyvault-flexvol/docs/istio-tls-certificate.md

 openssl req -x509 -newkey rsa:2048 -keyout certificate-private.key -out certificate.crt -days 365 -nodes
 ```

 OpenSSL will create a certificate (certificate.crt) and a private key (certificate-private.key).
-We will be upload these to keyvault.
+We will be upload these to Keyvault.

 Keyvault expects that a certificate be uploaded with it's private key.
 To do this, we concatenate the certificate with the private key into a new file, certificate.includesprivatekey.pem: